Substance Use While Pregnant – Is the Baby Okay?

 ✅ If you want to quit smoking but don't know how, or if you want more detailed information about why it makes sense to quit smoking during pregnancy, check out the March of Dimes website.

 As with smoking, the same goes for alcohol: Consumption after the first four weeks of pregnancy (LMP) can harm the baby.

 Why Is Alcohol Bad for the Baby?

 Mother and child have the same blood circulatory system.
 If the mother consumes alcoholic beverages, the baby would have the same blood alcohol level.
 Additionally, the alcohol level in an embryo recedes at a much slower rate than in an adult.
-As a result, the embryo's blood alcohol level remains high for a longer period of time, proportionally increasing the adverse effects.
+As a result, the embryo's blood alcohol level remains high for a more extended period of time, proportionally increasing the adverse effects.